 Segestad Mountain Farm

-Segestad was one of the most prosperous farms in Oppstryn due to the good conditions for farming in Glomsdalen.
+Segestad in Nordfjord was one of the most prosperous farms in Oppstryn due to the good conditions for farming in Glomsdalen.
 During the Black Death around the year 1350, all the farms in the area around Hjelle were abandoned, but only Segestad continued farming after the Black Death was over.

-The hike to Segestad
+The hike up to Segestad

 The hike up to Segestad takes you around one hour and is 3.2 kilometer long.
 You start the hike from the parking lot (at 32 masl) between Hjelle and Glomnes (parking fee).
 You need to walk around 500 meters along the road to the bridge at Glomnes, the trail starts on the left side of the Glomsdøla River.